Magdi-khaled/Portfolio-SGT/README.md

 # Portfolio
-- This and old version created oct, 2023 for CODSOFT Intern
+- This and old version created oct, 2023 for Web Development Intern